InstaGraM: Instance-level Graph Modeling for Vectorized HD Map Learning: Method

 \section{Method}

 We propose an end-to-end network to compute a BEV vectorized HD map from a set of cameras mounted on a vehicle.
-To represent road elements (\textit{i.e.}, lane dividers, pedestrian crossing, and road boundaries), HD maps typically consist of 2D polyline vertices and their instance-level adjacency connectivity.
-To obtain this vector representation, previous works rely on segmentation prediction and heavy post-processing~\cite{li2021hdmapnet}, or auto-regressive models~\cite{liu2022vectormapnet} known for their high computational cost.
+To represent road elements (\textit{i.e.}, lane dividers, pedestrian crossing, and road boundaries), HD maps typically consist of 2D vectorized vertices and their instance-level adjacency connectivity.
+To obtain this vector representation, previous works rely on segmentation prediction and heavy post-processing~\cite{li2021hdmapnet}, auto-regressive models~\cite{liu2022vectormapnet}, or direct set prediction using Transformer decoder~\cite{liao2023maptr} known for their high computational cost.
 In contrast, we propose a lighter pipeline based on a combination of CNNs and a GNN able to predict a set of vertices and their adjacency directly.
 Our method is three-folded.
-First, similarly to HDMapNet~\cite{li2021hdmapnet}, we utilize an MLP-based approach to build a unified BEV features map from the CNN features extracted from each image captured from the camera rig -- via an EfficientNet~\cite{tan2019efficientnet}.
+First, similar to recent BEV framework, we utilize relevant view transform approach to build a unified BEV features from the CNN features extracted from each image captured from the camera rig -- via an EfficientNet~\cite{tan2019efficientnet}.
 From this BEV feature map, two CNN decoders extract the vertices and edge maps of the observed road elements.
 Finally, these vertices and their local edge response are fed to an attentional GNN in order to learn the semantic class and the connection between the vertices.